Consensys/doc.tessera/docs/Reference/REST-API.md

 # REST API

-The Tessera REST API consists of:
+The Tessera REST API consists of 3 parts.

 ## Peer-to-peer APIs

 Tessera nodes communicate with each other using this API to:

 - Perform discovery
 - Send and receive encrypted payloads

 !!!
 Warning "Defining First API Version"